By Jon Giacalone

-The man-made Lake DuBay was created in the early 1940s by a dam built across the Wisconsin River.
+The man-made Lake DuBay north of Stevens Point was created in the early 1940s by a dam built across the Wisconsin River.
 The main purposes of the reservoir were to provide hydroelectric power generation and flood control, but today the lake offers many recreational opportunities.
 An excellent walleye, smallmouth bass and panfish fishery exists.
 Anglers also can find good numbers of catfish and quality-sized muskie and northern pike.
 White bass recently have been found in the lake and are starting to provide exciting action!

 Boaters not familiar with the lake should navigate with caution.
 Numerous stumps, flooded timber and floating debris are unmarked.
 Many shallow water humps rise abruptly from deep water and are often well out from shore.
 Most of these hazards also are unmarked.
 The local Lions Club marks the upper portion of the main channel with navigation buoys.
 These markers change location from year to year and typically are placed only in place during summer months.